sajudson/dataviz-project/README.md

 # Additional Information...
 ## known bugs and limitations
-  - The tick labels need to be calibrated to align with the data (potentially related to time stamps being stored in UTC time format)
   - The toggles will allow all of the data to be filtered (i.e, not shown) on the chart.
   - The brush on the line chart overview and corresponding data filters are reset on window resizing (toggle filter settings persist on resize).
   - Line chart y ticks are not always redrawn correctly (ticks may be missing on the right side of the chart) when window is maximized.
   - Delays redrawing the visualizations when window is resized.
 The lag is noticeable but not excessive when running on a laptop or desktop, but may be an obstacle for mobile platforms.
   - The visualization in its current form is intended to be view on a desktop or laptop screen, preferably at or close to full screen (i.e., as a dashboard).
 It may not display as intended during when viewed in a small window or on a mobile device.
 The following limitations exist:
     - Small window sizes can cause the charts to wrap onto a new line.
-    - Chart layouts retain 1:1  aspect ratio for scatter and radial line plots, leaving significant white space between the plots when the window is more significantly wider than it is tall.
+    - Chart layouts retain 1:1  aspect ratio for scatter and radial line plots, leaving significant white space between the plots when the window is significantly wider than it is tall.
-    - the font size used for tick labels does not vary with size, and tick marks may overlap at smaller scales
+    - The font size used for tick labels does not vary with size, and tick marks may overlap at smaller scales.

 ## future work and enhancements
-  - Mapping colors to points and lines based on categorical attributes, such as weather situation, working day, holiday, or season.
+  - Modifying the radial line chart to allow mapping colors/opacity to specific days based on categorical attributes, such as weather situation, working day, holiday, or season.
   - Add a second radial time series plot for weekly patterns
   - Incorporate additional information into the overview line chart (e.g., temperature, casual and registered user counts, etc.)
   - Incorporate parallel axis plots in addition or in lieu of scatter plots
   - Allow user to select the x attributes shown in the scatter plots
   - Multi level radial visualization to shown patterns over different time scales (e.g., annual, weekly, and daily)
-  - Improve viewing in smaller windows and potentially mobile devices.
-Issues to be addressed include:
+  - Rework layout to improve viewing in smaller windows and potentially mobile devices.
+Potential changes  to be considered include:
-    - scaling of elements, including tick text, axis labels, mark (i.e., line/=or point) size, mark opacity
+    - Improve scaling of elements, including tick text, axis labels, mark (i.e., line/=or point) size, mark opacity
+    - Move all interaction UI elements, including brush for over line chart to top of page.
+    - Keep UI elements on screen while user scrolls through plots
+    - Rotate layout of radial time and scatter plots so that each user type is arranged in a vertical column, and each chart type is a horizontal row.
-    - layout of chart (e.g., layout is  altered based on device viewport and/or physical size).
+    - Change layout of visualization based on device viewport and/or physical size.

 ## sources and inspiration